PkmX/hpbar/README.md

 ### `hpbar_track_*`

-You can control whether a monster is tracked by the HP tracker by setting `hpbar_track_$actor`.
+You can control whether a monster is tracked by the HP tracker by setting `hpbar_track_$actor` to `1` (always track) or `-1` (never track).
+This takes precedence over `hpbar_tracker_threshold` which allows you to set it on a per monster basis.
 For instance, to always track Cacodemons:

 ```
 set hpbar_track_Cacodemon true